 Agnes’ mother died when she was about 8 years old, and her father apparently did not remarry.
 Jasper Holmes was an ambitious man and managed to purchase several small plots of farmland upon which he supported his family in a degree of comfort.
 The Holmeses may have attended New Vine Baptist Church and, if so, that is likely where Agnes met John C. Allen.

 There is an ugly story told about their marriage: John had quickly established himself as an eligible bachelor in Newport News’ East End, and his appeal was heightened — in the standards of the day — by his light skin and wavy hair.
 When he brought his new bride home shortly after Christmas 1900, his neighbors, peeking through curtains, were shocked to see a homely, broad-featured, brown-skinned woman step from the carriage.
-(Agnes herself was not above such prejudices, and her color-struck notions would reverberate among her offspring.)
+(Agnes herself was not immune to such prejudices, and her color-struck notions would reverberate among her offspring.)

 During the early years of her marriage, Agnes did “day’s work” as a housemaid.
 I did not know this.
 I had assumed that she was always a housewife, which is a reflection of my failure to understand just how my great-grandparents were able to achieve the middle-class respectability that marked their lives by the middle of the 20th century.
-(Not to mention how they maintained their dignity on the climb.):
+(Not to mention how they maintained their dignity on the climb.)

 Me: Now, his mama didn’t ever work, did she?